Updated December 2024

 These professionals erect poles and towers, install lines and cables, and connect and insulate conductors.

-Factors influencing demand: Projects aimed at expanding capacity and upgrading aging infrastructure are expected to create job opportunities for lineworkers in many areas of Ontario, according to the Job Bank.
+Factors influencing demand: Projects aimed at replacing poles and modernizing the power grid are expected to create job opportunities for lineworkers in many areas of Ontario, according to the Job Bank.

 Bottom line: We're seeing employment growth for electricians across Ontario.

-Demand is highest for construction and maintenance electricians - followed by industrial electricians, lineworkers, and power system electricians.
+In terms of the number of job openings, demand is highest for construction and maintenance electricians, followed by industrial electricians, power systems electricians, and lineworkers.

 HOW TO BECOME AN ELECTRICIAN IN ONTARIO